-- Not located within Class-B airspace - Minimum runway length of 4,000' (more in certain elevations) - Restricted Airspace does not exist in size or proximity to the airport that would hinder high volume of VFR traffic flowing to or from the airport - Instrument approach available - Identified capacity on airport to park no less than 500 single-engine general aviation aircraft on a combination of paved surfaces (ramps, taxiways, runways), with consideration given to potential grass surfaces if conditions allow - Air Traffic Control Tower facilities prepared to handle a high-volume inbound aircraft flow of 500+ aircraft during two waves of arrival (Friday evening and Saturday morning), or for non-towered airfields, willingness of airport management to explore proactive safety and traffic control solutions - On-field FBO/fuel provider with desire and ability to participate in the event, with the capacity to provide 100LL fuel service to approximately 250 aircraft within 6 hours, and to expand manpower as needed to meet service demands.
+- Not located within Class-B airspace - Minimum runway length of 4,000' (more in certain elevations) - Restricted Airspace does not exist in size or proximity to the airport that would hinder high volume of VFR traffic flowing to or from the airport - Instrument approach available - Identified capacity on airport to park no less than 500 single-engine general aviation aircraft on a combination of paved surfaces (ramps, taxiways, runways), with consideration given to potential grass surfaces if conditions allow - Air Traffic Control Tower facilities prepared to handle a high-volume inbound aircraft flow of 500+ aircraft during two waves of arrival (Friday evening and Saturday morning), OR for non-towered airfields, willingness of airport management to explore proactive - safety and traffic control solutions.
+At peak arrival times, ATC can expect a flow rate that could be as high as one aircraft approximately every 30 seconds. - On-field FBO/fuel provider with desire and ability to participate in the event, with the capacity to provide 100LL fuel service to approximately 250 aircraft within 6 hours, and to expand manpower as needed to meet service demands.
 AOPA is able to assist FBOs with recruiting volunteers to serve under FBO direction.

-On-call minor airframe and aircraft powerplant maintenance services
+• On-call minor airframe and aircraft powerplant maintenance services